ursa-mikail/threat_modeling_framework_and_sop/readme.md

 7. **Hardware**

 ### Infrastructure — Network
-This stratum includes network infrastructure (routers, switches, firewalls, etc.) to prevent unauthorized access, network attacks, and data interception.
-It covers cloud, distributed, and multi-cloud environments, ensuring security against cyber threats.
-Secure network traffic is crucial across all workloads, whether cloud-based, on-prem, or decentralized.
+This stratum includes Network (network infrastructure, including routers, switches, firewalls, and other network devices).
+It involves measures to prevent unauthorized access, network attacks, and data interception, i.e. ingress and outgress of the network security boundary (perimeter).
+The network can be in the form of Cloud or other distributing computing topologies.

+This domain covers how the nodes are connected, and how they can be disconnected, which can pose MitM denial or attacks, e.g. network partitioning or division.
+Many enterprise environments are multi-cloud and multi-network connectivity.
+The complexity of configuration management, granular monitoring across platforms, and access control often lead to disjointed workflows that involve manual configuration and limit visibility exacerbates security challenges.
+This threat modeling on this domain covers how to secure network traffic wherever workloads run whether Cloud, on-prem or decentralized or distributed networks.
+Workload Protection protects system and network workloads end-to-end from source code to production.
+Gives enterprises (cloud, network, etc) agnostic unified visibility and threat prevention across apps, APIs, K8s clusters, and serverless functions.

+It is important to know where the domain boundaries are, and how each domain works seamlessly in tandem with each other.
+Firewalls protect services from the Internet.
+Malware shields within.
+The perimeter network security must be sufficient against cyber threats, even when data or workloads sit in the cloud.

 ### Service (including Applications)

-The services may include applications, facilities, industrial facilities, banking services, development environment (CI/CD) facilities, or any functions that are manifested into a service.
-These services may be internal or external, with a business focus, extension, expansion, and continuity.
-Services can be in the faculty of Governance, Risk, and Compliance (GRC), Identity and Access Management (IAM), Security Operations Center (SOC), Incident Response, Physical Security, etc.
+The services may be application, facilities, industrial facilities, banking services, development environment (CI/CD) facilities, etc, or any faculties that are represented, presented and manifest itself into a service.
+Services may be internal.
+This can be in the faculty of Governance, Risk, and Compliance (GRC, aligning security practices with its business objectives, assessing and managing risks, and ensuring compliance with industry regulations and standards), Identity and Access Management (IAM) as a form of Control, Security Operations Center (SOC, centralized team responsible for monitoring, detecting, analyzing, and responding to security incidents in real-time) as a form of Command and Control, Incident Response (Restoration and Recovery, Reformation and Refinement), Physical Security (securing physical assets, facilities, and equipment to prevent unauthorized access, theft, and other physical threats), etc.
+Services may be external for business focus, extension, expansion and continuity.

+This domain of services considers the defense propositions (against threats) when providing enterprise-grade application security (Appsec) for web applications and APIs.
+Enterprises can go beyond traditional rule-based protection and leverage the power of contextual AI to prevent threats with a high level of precision.
+It subsumes Posture Management by configuring governing policies via configuration management service systems.
+It automates the process of governance and enables enterprises to visualize and assess overall enterprise security posture, detect insecure configurations, and enforce best practices at scale.

+Applications can be porous and fine-grained.
+Comprising 100s of functions, many applications are tiny microservices with its own policies, role, API, audit trail, etc. This changes the attack surface, instead of a small number of entry points with lots of functionality hidden behind each one, there are now more entry points, each with a small part of the app behind it.
+Defending the application now requires thinking about each entry point.

+The domain covers user protection such as Application Security Threats to users.
+This includes:
+1. Account hijacking
+2. Credential exposure: Exposing credentials can lead to account hijacking and a wide range of sophisticated long-term attacks.
+3. Oversharing of data
+4. DoS attacks
+5. Phishing and social engineering
+6. Counter scams and frauds
+* Scams tend to rely on the victim's voluntary participation and psychological manipulation, while frauds involve more deliberate, often complex acts of deception and can lead to more serious legal consequences.
+7. Account for the human aspect: User error is one of the most common causes of data breaches.
+Taking a 2-pronged approach of user education and implementing security tooling such as URL filters, anti-malware, and intelligent firewalls can reduce the risk of social engineering leading to a catastrophic security issue.

 #### Domain of Services